seongbae/sitecrawler/README.md

 Roadmap
 -------
-- Make the package work with any other proxy services
+- Coming soon...

 Credits
 -------

 This package is created by Seong Bae.
-The package utilizes free Google Rank Checker at http://google-rank-checker.squabbel.com/ and simple dom parser at https://github.com/sunra/php-simple-html-dom-parser.